-Prince Edward Island and all of Canada will celebrate an important chapter in our history in 2014, when we mark the 150th anniversary of the 1864 Charlottetown Conference - where the idea of Canada, as a nation, was proposed.
-The Island will host a spectacular year-long tribute to the beginning of this great country and welcome visitors to join the festivities.
-Part of downtown Charlottetown will be turned into a "celebration zone" where visitors can follow the steps of the Fathers of Confederation, and experience daily concerts, food tastings, children's activities, and historical presentations.
-Each province and territory in Canada will have the opportunity to showcase their local food, culture and history, making this a truly Canadian celebration.
+Prince Edward Island and all of Canada are celebrating an important chapter in our history in 2014, as we mark the 150th anniversary of the 1864 Charlottetown Conference - where the idea of Canada, as a nation, was proposed.
+The Island is hosting a spectacular year-long tribute to the beginning of this great country and welcomes visitors to join the festivities.
+Part of downtown Charlottetown has been turned into a "celebration zone" where visitors can follow the steps of the Fathers of Confederation, and experience daily concerts, food tastings, children's activities, and historical presentations.
+Each province and territory in Canada has been given the opportunity to showcase their local food, culture and history, making this a truly Canadian celebration.

 CHAT LIVE WITH A PEI VACATION PLANNER